 There we have it.
-Prepaying your mortgage in Singapore should be your last resort if there is no investment option that can yield you higher interest than your mortgage or if refinancing your mortgage brings about close to no savings.
+In most cases, prepaying your mortgage in Singapore should be your last resort.
+It suggests that you should only pay off your mortgage early if there are no suitable investment options that could yield you a higher interest than your current mortgage or if refinancing your mortgage will completely deprive you of savings.

 Not sure about how to refinance?
-Find out the tips for a housing loan refinancing.
+Find out the tips for housing loan refinancing.

 Dollarback Mortgage provides a holistic analysis of 145 home loan packages across 16 banks.
 Enjoy cash rewards through us as we are committed to ensuring you do not bear any upfront costs so that you enjoy immediate savings!